-Despite Hyper-Aggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive
+Despite Hyperaggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive

 In the face of nationwide protests against his immigration policies over the weekend, President Trump deployed his standard countermove: making false claims about his war on MS-13.
 “I have watched ICE liberate towns from the grasp of MS-13 & clean out the toughest of situations,” Trump tweeted.
 “They are great!”

-Trump’s vivid assertions about the Salvadoran-American gang have kept fact checkers busy.
-He blamed the Obama administration for having “allowed bad MS-13 gangs to form in cities across U.S.” then claimed that within a matter of months his administration had deported half of the gang’s members.
+Trump’s vivid assertions about the Salvadoran-American gang have kept fact-checkers busy.
+He blamed the Obama administration for having “allowed bad MS-13 gangs to form in cities across U.S.” and then claimed that within a matter of months his administration had deported half of the gang’s members.
 His administration described MS-13 as one of the most brutal gangs driving the international drug trade, and this spring Trump credited ICE with driving the gang’s members out of the country “by the thousands.”

 MS-13 uses particularly vicious tactics, but otherwise almost nothing in preceding paragraph is true.
 To be sure, the gang is terrorizing a handful of towns — located in areas like Long Island, New York; Montgomery County, Maryland; Fairfax County, Virginia — largely targeting their own immigrant communities.
 But the gang became a national focus primarily because Trump promoted reports of grisly murders as proof that America desperately needs his harsh immigration policies.